 One of the key aspects of planning a deployment of ArcGIS Enterprise is deciding how to manage accounts that will access your portal and what privileges are granted to the accounts.
 Determining how accounts will be managed is a matter of choosing an identity store.

-Understanding identity stores
+Understand identity stores

 Built-in identity store

-Enterprise identity store
+Organization-specific identity store

-Supporting multiple identity stores
+Support multiple identity stores

 Using SAML 2.0, you can allow access to your portal using multiple identity stores.
 Users can sign in with built-in accounts and accounts managed in multiple SAML-compliant identity providers configured to trust one another.
 This is a good way to manage users that may reside within or outside your organization.
-For full details, see Configuring a SAML-compliant identity provider with your portal.
+For full details, see Configure a SAML-compliant identity provider with your portal.

-Understanding access privileges
+Understand access privileges

 Users can access your portal with elevated privileges if they are members of your ArcGIS organization.
 Members of your ArcGIS organization are listed on the Organization page of the portal website.
-Members of an organization are organized by user types which correspond to various roles with different privileges.
-To learn more see User types, roles, and privileges.
+Members of an organization are organized by user types, which correspond to various roles with different privileges.
+To learn more, see User types, roles, and privileges.

-Managing ArcGIS organizational accounts
+Manage ArcGIS organizational accounts

 An ArcGIS organizational account is a user account that has been added to the organization panel of your portal website.
 Throughout the documentation and user experience in the portal website, these users are typically referred to as members of the organization.